fireflycons/CrossPlatformZip/docfx/articles/lambda.md

 # Zipping a Lambda

-Here we assume a javascript lambda that has had all its dependences bundled in with WebPack.
+Here we assume a javascript AWS lambda that has had all its dependences bundled in with WebPack.
 We want to upload the package as `index.js`.
 Messages will be logged directly to console.

 ```csharp
 var settings = new CrossPlatformZipSettings{